DALLAS NEPHROLOGY ASSOCIATES

 I. WE HAVE A LEGAL DUTY TO SAFEGUARD YOUR PROTECTED HEALTH INFORMATION (PHI):

 We are legally required to protect the privacy of your health information.
 We call this information “protected health information,” or “PHI” for an abbreviation and it includes information that can be used to identify you that we’ve created or received about your past, present, or future health or condition, the provision of health care to you, or the payment of this health care.
 PHI also includes “genetic information” as that term is defined in the HIPAA Privacy Rules.

-However, we reserve the right to change the terms of this notice and our privacy policies at any time.
+However, we reserve the right to change the terms of this Notice and our privacy policies at any time.
 Any changes will apply to the PHI we already have.
-Before we make an important change to our policies, we will promptly change this notice and post a new notice in the waiting area.
-You can also request a copy of this notice from the contact person listed in Section V below at any time and can view a copy of the notice on our Web site at www.dneph.com.
+Before we make an important change to our policies, we will promptly change this Notice and post a new Notice in the waiting area.
+You can also request a copy of this Notice from the office receptionist in the office where your appointment is scheduled and can view a copy of the Notice on our Web site at www.dneph.com.

 We use and disclose health information for many different reasons.
-We are not required to obtain your consent or authorization to make uses or disclosures of your PHI for the purposes described in sections II A and B below, and in certain other very limited situations.
-In some cases, you may be given an opportunity to agree or object before the use or disclosure is made; in other cases, you will not be given this opportunity.
-However, as described in section II C below, your prior written authorization is required before we can use or disclose your PHI for most other purposes.
+We are not required to obtain your consent or authorization to make uses or disclosures of your PHI for the Primary Purposes and other possible uses described in Subsections A and B below, and in certain other very limited situations.
+In some cases as described in Subsection C and D, you may be given an opportunity to agree or object before the use or disclosure is made.
+However, as described in Subsection E below, your prior written authorization is required before we can use or disclose your PHI for most other purposes.
 Below, we describe the different categories of our uses and disclosures and give you some examples of each category.